tinaowenmark/GetAndCleanDataPeerAssgt/CodeBook.md

 An integer between 1 and 30 identifying the volunteer performing the activity at each observation.
 Not all volunteers seem to have performed each of the six activities.

 ###Features (variables 3-81)
+Numeric value between -1 and 1 representing the accelerometer and gyroscope values captured from the smartphone's sensors.

 From the informative text included with the dataset:

 > The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.